 The Americans With Disabilities Act (ADA), with its stringent rules on accommodating service dogs in public places without requiring proof of disability, doesn't apply on airplanes.
-However, the less-known Air Carrier Access Act (ACAA) prohibits airlines from discriminating against travelers with physical or mental impairments.
-That means they can bring their assistance animals with them on planes for free.
-This is an important right for people with disabilities who need their trained service dogs to travel like anyone else.
+But the less-known Air Carrier Access Act (ACAA) prohibits airlines from discriminating against travelers with physical or mental impairments.
+That means they can bring their service animals with them on planes for free.
+This is an important right for people with disabilities who need their service dogs to travel like anyone else.

 However, in the wake of disruptions caused by untrained emotional support animals on planes and passengers' attempts to fly with unusual species, the U.S. Department of Transportation amended the ACAA regulations to allow airlines to impose restrictions on traveling with some types of service animals.
 Read on for details.

 Previously, airlines were required to allow most species of assistance animals—including pigs, monkeys, and miniature horses—with some exceptions, such as when they posed a direct threat to health and safety.
 As of January 10, 2021, a U.S. Department of Transportation (DOT) rule amended the ACAA regulations to define a service animal as a dog (regardless of breed or type) that is individually trained to perform tasks for a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.

 Airlines may not refuse to allow a service animal based on its breed or physical type, but they may require that the dog fit on the handler's lap or within the handler's foot space on the plane.
 They may also require that service dogs be harnessed or leashed on the plane and in the airport.
 (14 C.F.R. § 382.117, 85 Fed.
 Reg.
 79742 (2020).)